woodworm treatment and control - Trusted & Recommended for over 20 Years!

 What is woodworm?

 Woodworm refers to the larvae of any wood-boring beetle, rather than one particular species.
-In the UK, the most common are the Common Furniture Beetle (Anobium punctatum), Deathwatch Beetle (Xestobium rufuvillosum), House Longhorn Beetle (Hylotrupes bajulus) and Powderpost Beetle (Lyctus brunneus).
-All invade and consume wood, and then leave when they have reached maturity.
+In the UK, the most common species found is the Common Furniture Beetle (Anobium punctatum), Deathwatch Beetle (Xestobium rufuvillosum), House Longhorn Beetle (Hylotrupes bajulus) and Powderpost Beetle (Lyctus brunneus).
+They all invade your home and consume wood and then leave when they have reached maturity to find a partner, mate, then relay eggs onto timber to start the whole process off again.

-How do I know if my property is affected?
+How do I know if my property is affected by woodworm?

 Your woodwork may be harbouring woodworm without you knowing it.
 Wood can be infected with eggs or larvae without it being noticeable, and you may not discover a woodworm infestation for several years.
 It’s a common misconception that woodworm only affects old properties; in fact it can cause damage to newly constructed buildings.